stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 # Structuring Idris Projects

-In this section I'll show you how to organize, install, and depend on larger Idris projects.
+In this section I'm going to show how to organize, install, and depend on larger Idris projects.
 We will have a look at Idris packages, the module system, visibility of types and functions, writing comments and doc strings, and using pack for managing our libraries.

-This section can be useful for all readers who have already written a bit of Idris code.
-We will not do any fancy type level wizardry in here, but I'll demonstrate several concepts using `failing` code blocks.
-This rather new addition to the language allows us to show code that is expected to fail during elaboration (type checking).
+This section should be useful for all readers who have already written a bit of Idris code.
+We will not do any fancy type level wizardry in here, but I'll demonstrate several concepts using `failing` code blocks, which you might not have seen before.
+This rather new addition to the language allows us to write code that is expected to fail during elaboration (type checking).
 For instance:

 ```repl